-Table S-2 (on page S-19) identifies unavoidable significant impacts associated with implementation of Alternative 1 or Alternative 2 of the Proposed Action.
-This Draft-SEIS/SEIR has determined that implementation of Alternative 1 or Alternative 2 of the Proposed Action would result in significant impacts on: to Air Quality and Meteorology, and Environmental Justice.
+Table S-2 (on page S-14) identifies unavoidable significant impacts associated with implementation of Alternative 1 or Alternative 2 of the Proposed Action.
+This Draft SEIS/SEIR has determined that implementation of Alternative 1 or Alternative 2 of the Proposed Action would result in significant impacts on:

+- Air Quality and Meteorology, and - Environmental Justice.

 No feasible mitigation measures are available that would avoid these impacts or reduce impacts to less than significant levels.
 Therefore, potential impacts to these resource areas are considered significant and unavoidable.

 Under CEQA and NEPA, both action alternatives would have significant impacts on Air Quality and Meteorology because the air emissions from construction and operation could not be mitigated to less than significant even with the application of all feasible mitigation measures.

-In addition, Alternative 1 and Alternative 2 would result in significant impacts to Environmental Justice as a result of disproportionate human health or significant environmental impacts on minority and low income populations.
-These impacts would be specific to the air quality within minority and low income communities; no other significant unavoidable adverse impacts have been identified that could result in a disproportionate effect on minority and low income populations.
+In addition, Alternative 1 and Alternative 2 would result in significant impacts to Environmental Justice as a result of disproportionate human health or significant environmental impacts on minority populations.
+These impacts would be specific to the air quality within minority communities; no other significant unavoidable adverse impacts have been identified that could result in a disproportionate effect on minority populations.